SeboLab/CCR_Scale/README.md

 ## Study 1

 * nFactors.R
-  * Purpose: Finds the number of factors
+  * Purpose: Determines the number of factors.
-  * Input data: `Study1Data.csv`, 288 participant's ratings of 27 scale items on one of the four videos (Exercise, Service, Companion, Argument), which can be accessed through this link https://osf.io/5ezga/?view_only=f857949cfe1e49dd8f75ce1aac206b9f
+  * Input Data: `Study1Data.csv`, containing ratings from 288 participants on 27 scale items, each responding to one of four videos (Exercise, Service, Companion, Argument).
+The videos can be accessed [here](https://osf.io/5ezga/?view_only=f857949cfe1e49dd8f75ce1aac206b9f).
-  * Result Interpretation: Very Simple Structure (especially, VSS complexity 2 = 0.99) and Empirical BIC suggested 2 factors
+  * Result Interpretation: Very Simple Structure (VSS), particularly VSS complexity 2 = 0.99, and empirical BIC suggested two factors.
 * parallelAnalysis.R
-  * Purpose: Finds the number of factors
+  * Purpose: Determines the number of factors
   * Input data: `Study1Data.csv`
-  * Result Interpretation: Kaiser's Rule on the Unadjusted Eigenvalues (keep factors with eigenvalues > 1) suggested 2 factors
+  * Result Interpretation: Kaiser's Rule, applied to the unadjusted eigenvalues (retaining factors with eigenvalues > 1), suggested two factors.
 * factorAnalysis.R
-  * Purpose: Runs exploratory factor analysis with 2 factors using promax rotationand and see factor loadings
+  * Purpose: Performs exploratory factor analysis with two factors using Promax rotation to examine factor loadings.
   * Input data: `Study1Data.csv`
-  * Result Interpretation: By keeping scale items with one loading >= 0.6 with no cross-loadings >= 0.3, we see 19 items across both factors.
-We named the two factors using scale items' contextual meanings: Connection and Coordination.
+  * Result Interpretation: Retaining scale items with at least one loading >= 0.6 and no cross-loadings >= 0.3 resulted in 19 items across both factors.
+The factors were named Connection and Coordination based on the contextual meanings of the scale items.
 * cronbachAlpha.R
-  * Purpose: Examines the remaining 19 scale items' internal reliability using Cronbach's alpha
+  * Purpose: Assesses the internal reliability of the remaining 19 scale items using Cronbach's alpha.
   * Input data: `Study1Data.csv`
-  * Result Interpretation: alpha = 0.96, which is very high for internal reliability
+  * Result Interpretation: Cronbach's alpha = 0.96, indicating very high internal reliability.
 * omega.R
-  * Purpose: Examines the remaining 19 scale items' internal reliability using McDonald's omega
+  * Purpose: Evaluates the internal reliability of the remaining 19 scale items using McDonald's omega.
   * Input data: `Study1Data.csv`
-  * Result Interpretation: omega = 0.97, which is very high for internal reliability
+  * Result Interpretation: McDonald's omega = 0.97, indicating very high internal reliability.

 ## Study 2

 * CFA.R
-  * Purpose: Runs confirmatory factor analysis with 18 items excluding deep conversation.
-If you are running it with different items in the factors, change the section called 'model'.
-You will need to change the headings of the columns in the data you import to match the names used in the lists of items (they cannot have spaces).
+  * Purpose: Performs confirmatory factor analysis with 18 items, excluding "Deep Conversation."
-  * Input data: `Study2Data.csv` 201 participant's ratings of 19 scale items on all four videos (Healthcare, Hold Hands, Pet, Conversation), which can be accessed through this link https://osf.io/5ezga/?view_only=f857949cfe1e49dd8f75ce1aac206b9f
+  * Input data: `Study2Data.csv`, containing ratings from 201 participants on 19 scale items across all four videos (Healthcare, Hold Hands, Pet, Conversation).
+The videos can be accessed [here](https://osf.io/5ezga/?view_only=f857949cfe1e49dd8f75ce1aac206b9f).
-  * Result Interpretation: CCR scale has a good fit based on Comparative Fit Index (CFI), Tucker-Lewis Index (TLI), and Standardized Root Mean Square Residual (SRMR): CFI = 0.997 (>= 0.95), TLI = 0.996 (>= 0.95), and SRMR = 0.046 (<= 0.08).
-Meanwhile, the Root Mean Square Error of Approximation (RMSEA) only indicates a moderate fit: RMSEA = 0.096 (<= 0.08).
+  * Result Interpretation: The CCR scale demonstrates good fit based on the Comparative Fit Index (CFI), Tucker-Lewis Index (TLI), and Standardized Root Mean Square Residual (SRMR): CFI = 0.997 (>= 0.95), TLI = 0.996 (>= 0.95), and SRMR = 0.046 (<= 0.08).
+However, the Root Mean Square Error of Approximation (RMSEA) indicates only a moderate fit: RMSEA = 0.096 (<= 0.08).

 * CorrelationCoefficient.R
-  * Purpose: Compare correlation between 18-item CCR Scale and Gratch Rapport Scale
+  * Purpose: Compare the correlation between the 18-item CCR Scale and the Gratch Rapport Scale.
-  * Input data: `Study2DataForOrdinalRegression.csv`, 5 columns data: Video (Healthcare, Hold Hands, Pet, Conversation), Ranking (rapport ranking from 1 lowest to 4 highest), Gratch (Gratch Rapport Scale score), CCR	(CCR Scale score), Subject (participant id from 1 to 201)
+  * Input data: `Study2DataForOrdinalRegression.csv`, containing five columns: Video (Healthcare, Hold Hands, Pet, Conversation), Ranking (rapport ranking from 1 = lowest to 4 = highest), Gratch (Gratch Rapport Scale score), CCR (CCR Scale score), and Subject (participant ID from 1 to 201).
-  * Result Interpretation: Correlation Coefficient = 0.84, which is high
+  * Result Interpretation: The correlation coefficient is 0.84, indicating a strong positive correlation.
 * ordinalRegression.R
-  * Purpose: Calculate model fit using AIC for the ordinal regression of CCR scale and the ordinal regression of Gratch Rapport Scale
+  * Purpose: Evaluate model fit using AIC for the ordinal regression of the CCR Scale and the Gratch Rapport Scale.
   * Input data: `Study2DataForOrdinalRegression.csv`
-  * Result Interpretation: CCR scale AIC is 1874.23 and Gratch Rapport Scale AIC is 1914.33.
-Lower AIC means better model fit.
-Note that if a model is more than 2 units of AIC lower than another model, it is considered a significantly better model.
+  * Result Interpretation: The AIC for the CCR Scale model is 1874.23, while the AIC for the Gratch Rapport Scale model is 1914.33.
+CCR Scale model is a better model because it is more than 2 units lower than Gratch Rapport Scale model.
 * NagelkerkeRsquared.R
-  * Purpose: Calculate Nagelkerke R squared for the ordinal regression of CCR scale and the ordinal regression of Gratch Rapport Scale
+  * Purpose: Compute Nagelkerke R-squared for the ordinal regression of the CCR Scale and the Gratch Rapport Scale.
   * Input data: `Study2DataForOrdinalRegression.csv`
-  * Result Interpretation: CCR scale Nagelkerke R squared is 0.39 and Gratch Rapport Scale Nagelkerke R squared is 0.35
+  * Result Interpretation: The Nagelkerke R-squared value is 0.39 for the CCR Scale and 0.35 for the Gratch Rapport Scale.
+A higher Nagelkerke R-squared value indicates a better model fit.
 * cronbachAlpha.R
-  * Purpose: Examines 18-item CCR Scale and Gratch Rapport Scale internal reliability and using Cronbach's alpha
+  * Purpose: Assess the internal reliability of the 18-item CCR Scale and the Gratch Rapport Scale using Cronbach's alpha.
-  * Input data: `Study2Data.csv` and `Study2GratchAlreadyReversed.csv`, which we have reverse-coded the necessary items
+  * Input data: `Study2Data.csv` and `Study2GratchAlreadyReversed.csv`, where we have already reverse-coded the items that need to be reverse-coded.
-  * Result Interpretation: CCR scale alpha = 0.97 and Gratch Rapport Scale alpha = 0.89
+  * Result Interpretation: The Cronbach's alpha for the CCR Scale is 0.97, and the Cronbach's alpha for the Gratch Rapport Scale is 0.89.
 * omega.R
-  * Purpose: Examines 18-item CCR Scale and Gratch Rapport Scale internal reliability and using McDonald's omega
+  * Purpose: Assess the internal reliability of the 18-item CCR Scale and the Gratch Rapport Scale using McDonald's omega.
   * Input data: `Study2Data.csv` and `Study2GratchAlreadyReversed.csv`
-  * Result Interpretation: CCR scale omega = 0.97 and Gratch Rapport Scale omega = 0.94
+  * Result Interpretation: McDonald's omega for the CCR Scale is 0.97, and McDonald's omega for the Gratch Rapport Scale is 0.94.

 ## Study 3